pindrar/check-sum-off-array-number/README.md

 # check-sum-off-array-number
-Created by Pratama Indra R \n
+Created by Pratama Indra R /n
 This function will check the sum of multi dimension array is same or not: horizontal, vertical, cross from up left to bottom right and cross from up right to bottom lef
 ## Usage